AdderRx is a brain health supplement marketed as a natural alternative to Adderall.

 Not only are there ingredients missing, but we’d also like to see a couple of them gone from the AdderRx formula.
-This includes Synephrine, Hordenine, and Beta-Phenylethylamine.
+Synephrine, Hordenine, and Beta-Phenylethylamine for a start.

 Other than that, we feel AdderRx would be a much better nootropic if it had these ingredients:

 - Huperzine A